 From that time on Jesus began to preach, "Repent, for the kingdom of heaven is near."
 (NIV, Matthew 4:17)

 True repentance involves sorrow for acts of sin and leads to a fundamental change in attitude.
-We are all sinners in our own ways (Romans 3:23, 1 John 1:8), and we may fail time and again in our attempt to avoid sin.
-God is always willing to give us another chance (Acts 3:19, Hebrews 10:16-17, 1 John 1:8-9) .
+We are all sinners in our own ways (Romans 3:23, 1 John 1:8), and we may fail again and again in our attempt to avoid sin.
+But God is always willing to give us another chance (Acts 3:19, Hebrews 10:16-17, 1 John 1:8-9) .
 However, if we ask for forgiveness with the intention of sinning again, we have not really repented.

 Related verses: Matthew 3:2, Matthew 4:17, Mark 1:15, Mark 6:12, Luke 3:3, Luke 5:31-32, Luke 13:3-5, Luke 24:47, Acts 2:38, Acts 3:19, Acts 8:22, Acts 17:30-31, Acts 20:21, 2 Corinthians 7:10.